University of Essex

-- Information can be found in the online Student Handbook and within a dedicated area of the university website.
+- Information can be found within a dedicated area of the university website.

-- At the beginning of each academic year, the university provides an airport transfer service from London Heathrow and Gatwick airports to the Colchester campus.
+- At the beginning of each academic year, the university provides an airport transfer service from London Stansted, Heathrow and Gatwick airports to the Colchester and Southend campuses.

 - A full programme of events is organised for Welcome Week at the beginning of the academic year, and individual departments provide induction events.
 The Students' Union also offers a number of events during the first few weeks of term specifically for international students.

 - The majority of undergraduate study requires IELTS 6.0 overall, with specified component grades for all applicants who require a Tier 4 visa to study in the UK.

 - Different requirements apply for sub-degree courses, some courses in the School of Health and Social Care, BSc Physiotherapy, BA Multimedia Journalism, courses in Edge Hotel School and second or final year entry to any undergraduate course.

 - Applicants wishing to study below degree-level courses require a Secure English Language Test: if taking IELTS, applicants need a UKVI IELTS taken at a UKVI approved test centre.

 - New full-time students at either the Colchester or Southend campus are guaranteed university-provided accommodation for their first year of study, so long as they apply by the specified deadline.